9oelM/9oelM.github.io/content/blog/2019-10-02--Making-stupid-react-smart-in-re-rendering/index.md

 At first, I thought it would be easy to get them correct.

 ![react flame chart](./react-flame-chart.png)
-Of coruse, the tree was much bigger than this.
+Of course, the tree was much bigger than this.
 The tree didn't just reach the end.
+This made useless re-rendering even a bigger concern.
 From the top to bottom, `Provider`, `ConnectedRouter`, `App`, `PersistGate`, `ComponentA`, `ComponentB`, .... and so on.

 And I saw that there were no use of `shouldComponentUpdate`/`PureComponent`/`memo` in our app yet.
 So I decided to make use of them, still not yet aware of what was to come for me.

-## Takeaway 1: Parent component pretty much does not care about its children`
+## Takeaway 1: Parent component pretty much does not care about its `children`

 I was optimizing the app and witnessed an interesting fact.
 Here's the code to demonstrate it: